HATFormer: Historic Handwritten Arabic Text Recognition with Transformers: Experimental Results

 \subsection{Experimental Conditions}

 We initialized our model from HuggingFace's \texttt{trocr-base-stage1} 334M parameter model.
 We use BEiT~\citep{bao2021beit} and RoBERTa~\citep{liu2019roberta} as the encoder and decoder, respectively, since TrOCR \citep{li2023trocr} empirically showed that they achieved the best CER performance.
 We used a batch size of 15 with a learning rate of $5 \times 10^{-5}$ and linear warmup of 20,000 steps for synthetic Stage 1 training.
 For Stage 2 fine-tuning, we used a batch size of 30 with a learning rate of $10^{-4}$ and linear warmup of 2,000 steps.
-The warmup was followed by an inverse square root schedule for both Stage 1 training and Stage 2 fine-tuning.
+The warmup was followed by an inverse square root schedule for Stage 1 and Stage 2.
 We trained on 2 to 4 A100 or H100 GPUs.

 We did Stage 1 training on a train--validation--test dataset split of 90--9--1 for 1,000,065 synthetic line images.
-We fine-tuned using a split of 85--15--5 for 25,767 line images from the Muharaf dataset, the author recommended 72--14--14 split for 6,687 line images from the KHATT dataset, and a 72--18--10 split for 741,877 line images from the MADCAT dataset.
-We used the traditional validation loss as the early stopping criterion during our Stage 1 training step.
+We fine-tuned using a split of 85--15--5 for 25,767 line images from the Muharaf dataset; the author recommended a 72--14--14 split for 6,687 line images from the KHATT dataset and a 72--18--10 split for 741,877 line images from the MADCAT dataset.
+We used traditional validation loss as the early stopping criterion during Stage 1 of training, with a maximum of 5 epochs.
 However, we used the overtraining technique during our Stage 2 fine-tuning and utilized the validation CER for early stopping as explained in Section~\ref{overtraining}.